Summer News – Denver; Canada Trip; Interview

 Ramsey Hanhan

-Ramsey Hanhan (رمزي حنحن) is the author of two books on Palestine: an autobiographical novel, Fugitive Dreams, and a book of poetry and essays on Gaza (coming soon).
-His short stories and poetry appear in The Harvard Advocate, Fikra magazine, and elsewhere.
-He also speaks publicly about Palestine, literature, nature, spirituality, and healing.
-Ramsey was formerly a physics professor noted for his computer models that describe and predict complexity in nature.
-He holds a Ph.D. from the University of Michigan and resides near Baltimore, Maryland.
+Ramsey Hanhan (رمزي حنحن) is the author of two books: Fugitive Dreams (2022) and Palestine Bleeds For You (2026), short stories, essays, and poetry.
+His works appear in The Harvard Advocate, Fikra magazine, Scene48, and other publications.
+He also speaks about Palestine and literature.
+Formerly a physics professor, Ramsey holds a Ph.D. from the University of Michigan and lives near Baltimore, Maryland.

 Read more from Ramsey Hanhan